marziamura/blog/src/content/posts/swisscom.md

 Team competitions were being organized and the organization of the games was trying to balance the presence of men and women participating, by giving some sort of advantage to teams that were including women.
 So I was invited to join one of the teams.
 It went like this:

-A group of (male) collegues approached me.
+A group of (male) colleagues approached me.

 He - _Hey Marzia, would you like to join our team?
 We need a girl._<br/>
-Me - _Oh not sure I can help if you need a girl, but if you need a woman I might be interested_<br/>
+Me - _Oh, not sure I can help if you need a girl, but if you need a woman I might be interested_<br/>
-He - _Oh I don't really care, we just need a vagina._ <br/>
+He - _I don't really care, we just need a vagina._<br/>
 Me - _emh then I'm afraid I won't really feel comfortable among so many dicks_<br/>

 Well, I had to answer, I wasn't born in Buckingam Palace after all, but the fact is, nobody else in the group said anything.
 They just walked away.<br/> but as far as I know, they guy still works there and I believe he is advancing quite fast in his career.<br/>